rlizzo/pyscience/20141001_SegmentationSimpleITK/SegmentationSimpleITK.md

 Author: Adamos Kyriakou
 Date: Friday October 4th, 2014
 Tags: Python, IPython Notebook, DICOM, VTK, ITK, SimpleITK, Medical Image Processing, Image Segmentation
-Categories: Image Processing, Visualization, VTK
+Categories: Image Processing, Visualization, ITK/SimpleITK, Image Segmentation, IO

 In this post I will demonstrate SimpleITK, an abstraction layer over the ITK library, to segment/label the white and gray matter from an MRI dataset.
 I will start with an intro on what SimpleITK is, what it can do, and how to install it.
 The tutorial will include loading a DICOM file-series, image smoothing/denoising, region-growing image filters, binary hole filling, as well as visualization tricks.